Rashmi ShaH (Chair)

-Sumita Bose (Chair)
+Sumita Bose (Treasurer)

 Sumita is a software engineer with 15 years of experience working in computer networking.
 She has a Masters Degree in Computer Engineering from the University of Toledo and a Bachelors degree from Birla Institute of Technology, India.
 She is passionate about issues related to domestic abuse and empowering and helping those in crisis.